Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Input prefix & suffix

-Added to front and back of the input field to specify what should be entered, like a dollar sign and a decimal number to represent a dollar amount.
+An input prefix and suffix can be added to front and back of the Text Input to specify what should be entered, such as a dollar sign and a decimal number to represent a dollar amount.

 ![Text Input input prefix and suffix](/images/textinput_input_prefixandsuffix.svg)